Ardha Chandrasana - Half moon pose

 - Take all your weight and place it on your right leg and activate your thigh by pulling your kneecap up.

-- Take charge and lift your left foot form of the floor, making your body come forward until you are in a t-like position with your left leg and torso.
+- Take charge and lift your left foot from of the floor, making your body come forward until you are in a t-like position with your left leg and torso.
 Try keeping your arms in the same Warrior II position thought out the movement.
 For extra support, you can place one or both hands on the floor, or on a block.

 - If you have both hands on the floor, lift your left hand from off the floor and straight up towards the sky while still keeping your right hand grounded.
 Try to think of it as your left arm pulling you up at the same time as your right arm is reaching down.
 This will help your body to keep steady and strong.

 - Now place your left hip on top of your right hip, making your upper body and back leg turn sideways.
 This movement will enable your body to open up.

 - If you have both strength and balance, try lifting your right hand from the floor letting it hover.

 - It will help your balance to keep your gaze focused on the floor, but as you become more secure in Ardha Chandrasana, try turning your gaze towards your left hand.